CID Shankar: Soundtrack

 Music was composed by Vedha and lyrics were written by Kannadasan.
-The song "Andha Arayinale" was composed by lifting two popular Hindi song Yeh Dil Na Hota Bechara and Dil Se Dil Milakar Dekho.
-Nanathalie Kannam song inspired by Jewel Thief Hindi movie song Dil Pukare Aa Re.
+The song "Andha Arayinale" was composed by lifting two popular Hindi songs: "Yeh Dil Na Hota Bechara" and "Dil Se Dil Milakar Dekho".
+"Nanathalie Kannam" wasinspired by the Jewel Thief song "Dil Pukare Aa Re".

+Accolades

+Thengai Srinivasan won the Best Comedian award at the Chennai Film Fans Association Awards.